BharathxD/System-Design/Real World Systems/Design a Load Balancer/README.md

 - To store the backend server details, a key-value store like Redis can be used
   - KVDB server is subscribed to Redis pub/sub, so that whenever the db is updated we can make LB Servers update their in-memory data about backed servers
 - Prometheus can be utilised to store meta information about the servers, allowing the autoscaling service to determine when scaling is necessary.

+### Orchestrator

+---

+The load balancer is prone to a single point of failure.
+To overcome this issue, we can use an orchestrator that regularly keeps track of the LB servers.
+If one server goes down, the orchestrator can deploy another LB.
+(The LB server should send frequent pulse requests to the orchestrator)